alistairjoelquinn/wedding-invites/README.md

 ![admin panel](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644566330/wedding/admin-1_aj83fj.png)

 In order to conveniently access the data the user needs, RSVPs can be filtered on certain criteria.
+Numbers for each of the response values are being stored in state and will update in real-time.

 ![admin panel filters](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644566330/wedding/admin-2_poi1fd.png)